pymupdf/PyMuPDF/docs/recipes-text.rst

 The output will be plain text as it is coded in the document.
 No effort is made to prettify in any way.
 Specifically for PDF, this may mean output not in usual reading order, unexpected line breaks and so forth.

-You have many options to cure this -- see chapter :ref:`Appendix2`.
+You have many options to rectify this -- see chapter :ref:`Appendix2`.
 Among them are:

 1. Extract text in HTML format and store it as a HTML document, so it can be viewed in any browser.
 2. Extract text as a list of text blocks via *Page.get_text("blocks")*.
 Each item of this list contains position information for its text, which can be used to establish a convenient reading order.
 3. Extract a list of single words via *Page.get_text("words")*.
 Its items are words with position information.
 Use it to determine text contained in a given rectangle -- see next section.

-See the following two section for examples and further explanations.
+See the following two sections for examples and further explanations.

 .. index::